tbenade/wercker-devcenter/source/articles/languages/index.md

 # Language Support

 Wercker has support for several programming languages.
 Please pick your language of choice from the list below for more information and in-depth articles on how to use your favoritre programming environment and wercker.

+## wercker.yml

+The [wercker.yml](/articles/werckeryml) file is the method to define your stack and programming environment.
+In the language sections below we will go into a basic *wercker.yml* for each of the stacks.

 * [Node.js](/articles/languages/nodejs.html)
 * [Ruby](/articles/languages/ruby.html)